stevecopley/quiz/quizzes/python/branching.md

 # Python Branching

+--

+python

 ---

 ## Introduction

+This quiz focuses on Python commands that allow your program to make decisions as to what to do next (we call this 'branching').

 In each question you will be shown a short snippet of Python code, like this: